 Graffiti Bridge is a 1990 American rock musical drama film directed and written by Prince, filmed at Paisley Park Studios and on location in and around Minneapolis.
-It is Prince's last large-scale film to date.
+It is Prince’s last large-scale film.

 Even though the movie isn’t a sequel per se to Purple Rain, it revives key characters from that movie: Prince plays the character of "The Kid" and Morris Day plays his own character.
 The story revolves around the characters' rivalry over the ownership of the "Glam Slam" nightclub.

 From mid September 1987 onward, Prince started to record songs and gather material for a musical film project called "Graffiti Bridge".
 A first script was finished on 22 September 1987 in which Prince would play "Camille Blue", Madonna a character named "Ruthie Washington" and Cat Glover a character called "Vienna".

 Other characters would be played by band members: "Angel" by Sheila E., "Almost" by Dr Fink, "Big Sister" by Boni Boyer, "Joshua" by Atlanta Bliss, "Sax" by Eric Leeds, "Gruff" by Greg Brooks, "Puff" by Wally Safford and "The Brothers" by Miko Weaver and Levi Seacer, Jr..

 Songs for this first script included: Ruthie Washington Jet Blues, Graffiti Bridge, Camille, Everything Could Be So Fine, The Question Of U, XYZ, Crucial, Power Fantastic, Beatown, Melody Cool, Big Tall Wall, The Grand Progression.
 Most of these songs were recorded between July and September 1987, although three of them were leftovers from 1986 projects, and The Question Of U was originally tracked in 1985.